rhinobase/hono-rate-limiter/README.md

 | [`@rlimit/storage`](https://www.npmjs.com/package/@rlimit/storage)                   | A distributed rlimit store, ideal for multi-regional deployments.                                                                                                                                  |

 Take a look at this [guide](https://express-rate-limit.mintlify.app/guides/creating-a-store) if you wish to create your own store.

+## Notes

+- The `keyGenerator` function determines what to limit a request on, it should represent a unique characteristic of a user or class of user that you wish to rate limit.
+Good choices include API keys in `Authorization` headers, URL paths or routes, specific query parameters used by your application, and/or user IDs.
+- It is not recommended to use IP addresses (since these can be shared by many users in many valid cases) or locations (the same), as you may find yourself unintentionally rate limiting a wider group of users than you intended.

 ## Contributing